-- A. The application of force resulted in apparent injury to the subject or unconsciousness (with the exception of minor marks on the wrist consistent with being handcuffed and/ or minor marks or abrasions to portions of the body consistent with prone handcuffing): - B. The subject claims an injury resulted from a use of force, even if no injury is visible (with the exception of minor marks on the wrist consistent with being handcuffed and/ or minor marks or abrasions to portions of the body consistent with prone handcuffing); - C. All applications of a Lateral Neck Restraint (Level I and Level II) (see Policy 308); - D. All applications of a Conducted Energy Weapon (e.g. TASERTM) (See Policy 308); - E. The intentional discharge of firearms (with the exception of training or recreation) (See Policy 312); - F. Intentional Pointing of a Firearm When the officer is intentionally "pointed in" at a subject with their firearm.
-Maintaining tactical observation of a subject with magnified optics is a trained tactical advantage and should not be considered a use of force; - G. Any deployment of OC by means of spray or by means of physically or mechanically delivered techniques where a person is exposed to the chemical (See Policy 308); - H. Any deployment of CS by means of a spray or by means of physically or mechanically delivered techniques where a person is exposed to the substance (see Policy 308); - I. Any application of an impact weapon whether personal, issued or improvised, to a subject, including Level 2 strikes (See Policy 308); - J. Canine deployment per Policy 318; and - K. When a subject alleges any of the above has occurred.
+- A. The application of force resulted in apparent injury to the subject or unconsciousness (with the exception of minor marks on the wrist consistent with being handcuffed and/ or minor marks or abrasions to portions of the body consistent with prone handcuffing); - B. The subject claims an injury resulted from a use of force, even if no injury is visible (with the exception of minor marks on the wrist consistent with being handcuffed and/ or minor marks or abrasions to portions of the body consistent with prone handcuffing); - C. All applications of a Conducted Energy Weapon (e.g. TASERTM) (See Policy 308); - D. The intentional discharge of firearms (with the exception of training or recreation) (See Policy 312); - E. Intentional Pointing of a Firearm When the officer is intentionally "pointed in" at a subject with their firearm.
+Maintaining tactical observation of a subject with magnified optics is a trained tactical advantage and should not be considered a use of force; - F. Any deployment of OC by means of spray or by means of physically or mechanically delivered techniques where a person is exposed to the chemical (See Policy 308);

+- G. Any deployment of CS by means of a spray or by means of physically or mechanically delivered techniques where a person is exposed to the substance (see Policy 308); - Any application of an impact weapon whether personal, issued or improvised, to a subject, including Level 2 strikes (See Policy 308); - I. Canine deployment per Policy 318; and - J. When a subject alleges any of the above has occurred.